SpaceXpanse/Hackathons/Enter-the-SpaceXpanse-Multiverse/README.md

    - The source code has to be licensed under the MIT license.
    - There's no specific skill sets required to participate but some knowledge of [SpaceXpanse Metaverse Simulator](https://github.com/SpaceXpanse/Metaverse) /derived from Orbiter Sim/ and [libspex](https://github.com/SpaceXpanse/libspex) /derived from libxayagame/ will be usefull.

-7. Project Scope: To make a working MVP/prototype/ of a dApp working within the SpaceXpanse Multiverse platform by using a set of given tools.
+7. Project Scope: To make a working MVP/prototype/ of a dApp using the SpaceXpanse Multiverse platform by a set of given tools.
    Examples:
    - Simple decentralized chat program.
    - Simple NFT creation program.